JoshRobertson9/CommutesCalc_GoogleMapsAPI/README.md

 If you don't have a Google API key, but want to see how this works, you can read an example terminal output corresponding to the current location csv files in the file "example_result.txt".

+A third feature now allows you to find the central location of a list of locations.
+This can help you find a good meeting place for a group of people.

 To Run:

 You will need to pre-enter these addresses into the "locations1.csv" file.